nhayesroth/RedditContributionTracker/README.md

 ## Summary
 Python script for a reddit bot that does the following:
-- Scans a reddit thread for user contributions (top-level comments and replies to top-level comments)
+- Scans one or more reddit threads for user contributions (top-level comments and replies to top-level comments)
 - Sorts the results to determine:
   - The most helpful users (measured by the number of replies they've made to other top-level comments)
   - The most helpful users who have not received replies to their own top-level comments